High-Quality Axion Dark Matter at Gravitational Wave Interferometers

-\textbf{Results and discussions:} In Fig.~\ref{fig:figgw} (left), we show three representative GW spectra corresponding to $f_g / f_a = 10^{4,3,2}$ (green, blue, red), with $f_a \simeq 3 \times 10^{11}$~GeV and $k = 1$.
+\textbf{Results and discussions—} In Fig.~\ref{fig:figgw} (left), we show three representative GW spectra corresponding to $f_g / f_a = 10^{4,3,2}$ (green, blue, red), with $f_a \simeq 3 \times 10^{11}$~GeV and $k = 1$.
 The signal amplitude cannot be arbitrarily large, as it is bounded from above by the non-observation of a stochastic GW background in LIGO-O3.
-Similar but weaker upper bounds exist from pulsar timing array (PTA) observations and successful big bang nucleosynthesis (BBN).
+Similar upper bounds exist from pulsar timing array (PTA) observations and successful big bang nucleosynthesis (BBN) although they are not relevant for the range of frequency and amplitude shown in Fig.~\ref{fig:figgw}.
 By summing over a large number of modes and imposing the LIGO-O3 bound at 25 Hz~\cite{KAGRA:2021kbb}, we find that $f_g \lesssim 9 \times 10^{14}$~GeV.
-Using Eq.~\eqref{fbrk}, this implies an absolute lower bound on the turning frequency: $f_{\rm IR}^{\rm break} \gtrsim 0.7$~Hz, assuming that axions constitute $100\%$ of dark matter generated from vacuum misalignment.
-For smaller values of $f_g$, the overall signal amplitude decreases, while $f_{\rm IR}^{\rm break}$ increases accordingly.
+Using Eq.~\eqref{fbrk}, this implies an absolute lower bound on the turning frequency: $f_{\rm IR}^{\rm break,\, MV} \gtrsim 0.7$~Hz, assuming that axions constitute $100\%$ of dark matter generated from vacuum misalignment.
+For smaller values of $f_g$, the overall signal amplitude decreases, while $f_{\rm IR}^{\rm break,\, MV}$ increases accordingly.

 The dashed, dot-dashed, and dotted curves in Fig.~\ref{fig:figgw} represent the LISA TD1X noise spectrum, the galactic foreground, and the extragalactic foregrounds, respectively.
 The galactic foreground arises primarily from unresolved white dwarf binaries within the Milky Way~\cite{Nissanke:2012eh,Evans:1987qa,Cornish:2017vip,Karnesis:2021tsh}, while the extragalactic foreground receives contributions from neutron stars, stellar-origin black hole binaries during their inspiral phase, and white dwarf binaries \cite{Regimbau:2011rp,Babak:2023lro,Lehoucq:2023zlt}.
 Notably, signals corresponding to $f_g \gtrsim 10^{14}$~GeV (typically, the region within the blue and the green curve in Fig.~\ref{fig:figgw}) can potentially avoid contamination from these astrophysical foregrounds, making them cleaner and higher-quality probes of primordial origin.
 Furthermore, even though LISA may barely detect the spectral turnover in such cases, the power-law part of the signal is sufficiently strong (the green curve) to rise above the instrumental noise.